 This ultimately drove a move to a dedicated server in December 1999, and the site was re-launched as nostalgiacentral.com on 1 January 2000.

-By 2001 Nostalgia Central housed close to 200MB of pages, graphics and sound files and was attracting a million hits per month – so much for the hobby!
+By 2001 Nostalgia Central housed close to 200MB of pages and graphics – so much for the hobby!

 My intention is for Nostalgia Central to be a giant online scrapbook looking back at five decades of music, movies, television, pop culture and social history.